nqui/jmusicbot-docker/README.md

   > Refer to the documentaion on how to [configure the bot](https://jmusicbot.com/setup/#3-configure-the-bot)
 - You can specify a JMusicBot version using the environment variable `BOT_VERSION`.
 By default the latest version will be downloaded so you don't have to include the value if you want to use latest.
   > The version numbers you can use correspond to the [releases](https://github.com/jagrosh/MusicBot/releases)
+- You can specify a JMusicBot fork using the environment variable `BOT_REPO_FORK`.
+By default [jagrosh/MusicBot](https://github.com/jagrosh/MusicBot) is used.
+  > The format of this should be `user/repo`.

 ### Docker examples
 - Using docker cli